 Reuil is located on the right bank of the Marne river, which means north of the river.

-The Reuil commune covers 536 hectares and has 301 inhabitants (as of 2012), called reuillats and reuillates.
+The Reuil commune covers 536 hectares and has 293 inhabitants (as of 2014), called Reuillats and Reuillates.

-Domaine Bacchus (see below) has a museum or “Lilliputian land” of 75 m2 and with over 220 figures sized about 30 cm (one feet) that shows life in a Champagne village before World War I and before mechanisation entered local agriculture/viticulture.
+Domaine Bacchus (see below) has a museum or “Lilliputian land” of 75 m2 and with over 220 figures sized about 30 cm (one feet) that shows life in a Champagne village before World War I and before mechanisation made its mark on local agriculture/viticulture.

 The vineyards in Reuil mostly consist of mild south-facing slopes with Pinot Meunier as the most common grape variety, but also with a rather high proportion of Pinot Noir.